Calling State and Lifecycle

 }, [callType, callId]);

-To join the same call again, you can reuse the same call instance, or create a new one using client.call(type, id).
+To rejoin, reuse the instance or create a new one with client.call(type, id).

 Calling State